Understanding the Pareto Principle – The 80/20 Rule

 The Pareto Principle can be utilized to tackle debt effectively.

-By identifying the debts with the highest interest rates and focusing on paying them off first, individuals can reduce their financial burden strategically.
+By identifying the debts with the highest interest rates and paying them off first, individuals can reduce their financial burden.

 Pareto Principle in Time Management